microsoft/showwhy/docs/deployment/azure-scripts/README.md

 **2. The aks cluster will be only accessible by Azure Portal, it's not generating a ssh key for external access.**

-**3. It has self signed certificated for now, so when you access it will say 'Your connection is not private', you'll have to click on the advanced to proceed to the deployed website**
+**3. The application will have a self-signed certificate, when you access it you will se an error stating "Your connection is not private".**

-**4. It's not auth enabled.**
 ## Parameters:
 `clusterName`: The name of the Managed Cluster resource.